Image resizing and cropping

 parameter is especially useful when adding overlays, as you need the overlay image to be correctly resized according to the required pixel density of the device (along with the containing image).
 Setting the dpr transformation parameter applies the same resizing rules both to the containing image, and the included overlay.

-For example, the following URL dynamically generates a 100x100 face-detection-based circular thumbnail of an image named lady
+For example, the following URL dynamically generates a square (100x100) version of an image named pepper

 Now you can create a 100x100 HTML image tag and deliver an image with the resolution that best matches the specified pixel density of your users' devices.
 The three images below are all displayed within a 100x100 logical square using the <img>